nellileinonen/button-game/README.md

 Communication between the backend and the frontend is implemented with Axios and Socket.io.

 The project is structured so that the root folder has *server.js* file where the Express app lives. *Router.js* file takes care of the routing.
 The folder *models* holds the models that tell how the data is stored to MongoDB.
 The files of the React app are in the *frontend* folder.
-The folder *build* is a built version of the frontend that is in Heroku.
+The folder *build* is a built version of the frontend which is in Heroku.

 ## Getting started